 And I'll tie 'em to your shoulders and your feet

-I'll steal a hacksaw from my dad and cut the braces off your legs
+I'll steal a hacksaw from my dad and cut the

 And we'll bury them tonight load in the cornfield